-The Parish Council was designated as a qualifying body entitled to prepare a Neighbourhood Plan for the Parish of Acomb.
-Northumberland County Council formally designated the whole of the Parish area as a Neighbourhood Area on 18th November 2015 under Section 61G (2) of the Town and Country Planning Act 1990.
+Acomb Parish Council is a qualifying body for the purposes of legislation governing neighbourhood planning and is therefore entitled to prepare a Neighbourhood Development Plan for the Parish of Acomb.
+Northumberland County Council formally designated the whole of the Parish area as Acomb Neighbourhood Area on 18th November 2015 under Section 61G (2) of the Town and Country Planning Act 1990.

-Acomb Neighbourhood Plan Steering Group was appointed by the Parish Council to prepare a Neighbourhood Development Plan for the Parish of Acomb (the Plan area).
+Acomb Neighbourhood Plan Steering Group, consisting of members of the Parish Council and other local representatives, was appointed by the Parish Council to prepare a Neighbourhood Development Plan (the Plan) for the Parish of Acomb (the Neighbourhood Area).